F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_policy.md

 ## Argument Reference

+> [!NOTE]
+> The attribute `published_copy` is not required anymore as the resource automatically publishes the policy, hence it's deprecated and will be removed from future release.

 * `name`- (Required) Name of the Policy ( policy name should be in full path which is combination of partition and policy name )

 * `strategy` - (Optional) Specifies the match strategy